 Legacy.
-The word itself has a very long and can trace its lineage back to Roman times.
+The word itself has been very long and can trace its lineage back to Roman times.
 Depending on how it is used, a legacy can be something quite amazing – for example, a gift from an ancestor.
-Sadly, a legacy system as well as legacy software do not share those same positive connotations.
+Sadly, a legacy system, as well as legacy software, do not share those same positive connotations.
 While these systems and software packages are often essential within an organization, their negative impact on business operations can be significant.

 A legacy system includes outdated hardware and software that are still being used by a business.
 While the initial functions the solution was purchased for are still being performed, legacy systems and legacy software cannot be upgraded or changed to account for growth and changing market conditions.